-- To determine what Tier your prescription drug will be covered under, please refer to the TELUS drug lookup tool (go/druglookup).
+To determine what Tier your prescription drug will be covered under, please refer to the Desjardins drug lookup tool.
 Any prescriptions that require paper claim submissions are not shown in the drug lookup tool.
-Please contact Sun Life for confirmation of level of coverage. - Dispensing Fees: The maximum eligible expenses for dispensing fees are capped at \$9 (per prescription) and subject to the level of reimbursement under the option you select.
-Where the dispensing fee charge is not broken out from the drug cost, a percentage of the claim will be deemed to be a dispensing fee charge and reimbursement will be limited to \$9. - Generic: The TELUS drug plan features mandatory generic substitution or the lowest cost alternative for drugs.
+Please contact Desjardins for confirmation of level of coverage.

+- Dispensing Fees: The maximum eligible expenses for dispensing fees are capped at \$8 (per prescription) and subject to the level of reimbursement under the option you select.
+Where the dispensing fee charge is not broken out from the drug cost, a percentage of the claim will be deemed to be a dispensing fee charge and reimbursement will be limited to \$8.
+If you use TELUS Health Virtual pharmacy, the dispensing fee charge for TELUS team members is \$6.50. - Generic: The TELUS Agriculture drug plan features mandatory generic substitution or the lowest cost alternative for drugs.
 This means that when you present your drug card at the pharmacy, your pharmacist will be alerted to fill your prescription with the generic or lowest cost alternative version of the drug you have been prescribed.
 If you choose to continue with a brand name drug that has a generic equivalent, you will be reimbursed at the generic or lowest cost level. - Prior Authorization Program: Prior authorization may be required for new prescriptions of specific, specialty drugs.
-In order to obtain prior authorization, your physician will need to complete a form and submit it to Sun Life before your drug will be reimbursed.
+In order to obtain prior authorization, your physician will need to complete a form and submit it to Desjardins before your drug will be reimbursed.
 This means that if you purchase one of the drugs covered by the Prior Authorization program before getting authorization, you will have to pay for the drug at the pharmacy and apply for authorization.
-Once approved, you may submit the receipt for your purchase with a claim form to Sun Life for reimbursement.
+Once approved, you may submit the receipt for your purchase with a claim form to Desjardins for reimbursement.
 Once authorization has been granted, you may use your prescription drug card to pay for the drug.
-Please refer to the Sun Life website or Mobile App for the most current information on the names of the drugs affected by this program. - Maintenance Program: Through Sun Life's Maintenance Program, whenever possible long-term prescription refills (i.e., maintenance drugs) may be dispensed in a three to sixmonth supply instead of requiring you to refill the prescription each month.
-Fewer trips to the doctor and pharmacy for prescription renewals will save time and money (through fewer dispensing fees) - for you and TELUS.
+Please refer to the Desjardins website or Mobile App for the most current information on the names of the drugs affected by this program.

+- Maintenance Program: Through the Maintenance Program, whenever possible long-term prescription refills (i.e., maintenance drugs) may be dispensed in a three to sixmonth supply instead of requiring you to refill the prescription each month.
+Fewer trips to the doctor and pharmacy for prescription renewals will save time and money (through fewer dispensing fees) - for you and TELUS Agriculture.
 Prescriptions for maintenance drugs are limited to five per year per each maintenance drug.
-Once five prescriptions have been reached, the dispensing fee will no longer be paid until the new benefit plan year.

-• Trial Supplies: Where appropriate, new prescriptions are dispensed in trial supplies.
-The Sun Life Trial Program targets drugs that are known to have a greater potential for side effects.
+Once five prescriptions have been reached, the dispensing fee will no longer be paid until the new benefit plan year. - Trial Supplies: Where appropriate, new prescriptions are dispensed in trial supplies.
+The Trial Program targets drugs that are known to have a greater potential for side effects.
 The program does not include drugs normally dispensed in smaller quantities or that must be dispensed in their original packaging, or drugs that must be taken for longer periods to be effective.
-The program helps alleviate some of the waste and unnecessary costs that occur when the original drug dispensed does not work for the patient
+The program helps alleviate some of the waste and unnecessary costs that occur when the original drug dispensed does not work for the patient.